-Written by Vicki Ma & Victoria Laios APD
+Written by Vicki Ma (APD & Sports Dietitian)

-Those 1000 little bacteria species in our intestine are just trying to help us out.
+The 1000 little bacteria species in our intestine are just trying to help us out.
 Why should you care?
 Believe it or not, these little guys in our stomach can have major impact on our health.
-New studies are showing that gut bacteria can have an impact on how much weight we might lose (or gain)!
+Research has shown gut bacteria can have an effect on our mood, our cravings and even how much weight we might lose (or gain)!
+They also help provide essential nutrients, reduce inflammation and improve immunity.

 - Probiotics – are the live cultures of good bacteria in our gut.
 These help change our intestinal bacteria to balance gut health.